schoeberl/one-way-shared-memory/usecases/README.md

 The `onpc` target is for PC-based simulation. `RUNONPATMOS` is not defined.

-Files in use: onemem-simulator.c, onewaymem-usecases.c, onewaymem-usecase{USECASE}.c, onewaysim.h, syncprint.c, and syncprint.h.
+Files in use: onemem-simulator.c, onewaymem-usecases.c, onewaymem-usecase$(usecase).c, onewaysim.h, syncprint.c, and syncprint.h.

 A specific use-case is run by supplying the use-case identifier to the respective make target.
 The following would execute use-case 0 on the PC:

 ```
-make usecase=0 doit
+make usecase=0 onpc
 ```

 ## Executing on HW Platform

 The `onpatmos` target is for running code directly on Patmos.

+Files in use: onemem-patmos_onewayuse.c, onewaymem-usecases.c, onewaymem-usecase$(usecase).c, onewaysim.h, syncprint.c, syncprint.h

 The following would execute use-case 1 on Patmos HW:

-Files in use: onemem-patmos_onewayuse.c, onewaymem-usecases.c, onewaymem-usecase{USECASE}.c, onewaysim.h, syncprint.c, syncprint.h

 ```
 make usecase=1 onpatmos